EngineerGuy314/TWITS/README.md

 **
 if running multiple instances (tracking multiple balloons), add them to the crontab separated by double ampersands:
 `*/5 * * * * /home/user/TWITS/twits.exe CALLSIGN 6 0 3 && /home/user/TWITS/twits.exe CALLSIGN 8 1 6 `
+The program probably isn't threadsafe, so the && makes sure that one instance completes before the next is executed.